By Sukanya Roy, Associate Director, Zinnov; Richa Kejriwal, Zinnov

 6. Customer Connects

-It is critical for the CoE to have an in-depth view of customer needs.
+It is critical that while setting up a Center of Excellence, it should have an in-depth view of customer needs.
 The Mac team understood the market and knew that their product will make history and define tomorrow.
 Similarly, a CoE should have insights on industry trends, regulatory changes, new innovations, and disruptions in the area, and be able to predict potential challenges and risks to help customers and forge stronger customer relationships.
+This is an imporatnt component of CoE strategy.

 In spite of being direct competitors, Jobs and Bill Gates formed partnerships wherever it was deemed necessary.
 They knew that without partnerships, it is difficult to thrive in an ecosystem.
 A CoE needs to have the right kind of partnerships to drive innovation – Industry partnerships, partnerships with universities, partnerships with other organizations – large, small, and start-ups, user groups, developer communities, and customers to build, test, and evangelize solutions.
 The right kind of partnerships can be key to a CoE’s success.